Prima Civitas Reports on Achievements and Accomplishments

 A longstanding resource designed to promote and attract foreign direct investment in the United States that has never been successfully used in Michigan, Prima Civitas is partnering with agencies statewide, including the Michigan State Housing Development Authority (MSHDA) and the newly formed Michigan Community Development Corporation (MCDC), to manage resources that will enable EB-5 (employment-based immigration, fifth preference) investment in Michigan.
 Not only is this investment an additional resource for capital projects in both the private and public sector, the EB-5 mechanism also helps attract global talent and new income in a fashion unparalleled.
-Other states have seen significant success, and PC’s partnership with MSHDA will establish the necessary infrastructure to bring the EB-5 resource to Michigan.
+Other states have seen significant success, and our partnership with MSHDA will establish the necessary infrastructure to bring the EB-5 resource to Michigan.

 - Center for Global Initiatives

 Prima Civitas partnered with the Michigan Community College Association (MCCA) in 2013 for the creation of the Center for Global Initiatives (CGI).
 CGI will support the state’s 28 community colleges as they begin or expand their respective global initiatives.
 These initiatives range from on-campus activities that support international students to vocational training programs for global projects, both on- and off-campus.
-In the near term, PC will continue to connect interested community colleges with projects that come about, using this center as a mechanism to gather interested parties and to match the global demand for education and training with the abundant supply offered by Michigan’s community colleges.
+In the near term, we will continue to connect interested community colleges with projects that come about, using this center as a mechanism to gather interested parties and to match the global demand for education and training with the abundant supply offered by Michigan’s community colleges.

 - Higher Education Initiatives

 Throughout 2013, Prima Civitas was invited to participate in various globally oriented projects in order to deliver Michigan-sourced products, services, and/or education solutions.
 As a result of significant exposure from work in the Republics of Turkey and Iraq, lead program officers Patrick McRae and Steven Webster continued to expand the reach of Michigan’s exportable “goods” in new areas, including Saudi Arabia and Libya.
-As these projects continue to develop, PC is uniquely positioned to serve as an intermediary within these projects.
+As these projects continue to develop, Prima Civitas is uniquely positioned to serve as an intermediary within these projects.